-When RI partners with clients, we use RepTrak® to identify which dimension is the most important to any given market, industry, or company in driving reputation and ultimately business results.
+When Ri partners with clients, we use RepTrak® to identify which drivers are the most important to any given market, industry, or company in driving reputation and ultimately business results.

-We study each dimension and its unique contribution to a company’s reputation.
+We study each driver and its unique contribution to a company’s reputation.

-While it is important to deliver on all 7 dimensions, this analysis provides companies with a clear strategy of key areas of focus to improve on their corporate reputation.
+While it is important to deliver on all 7 drivers, this analysis provides companies with a clear strategy of key areas of focus to improve on their corporate reputation.